raspberrypi/style-guide/style-guide.md

 *   kb - kilobit = 10<sup>3</sup> b = 1000 b.
 Always use a space between the number and the unit, preferably nonbreaking.
 *   kb/s – kilobits per second.
 Always use a space between the number and the unit, preferably nonbreaking.
 *   kB – kilobyte.
 1000 B. _Rarely used; you probably want KiB._ Always use a space between the number and the unit, preferably nonbreaking.
 Always use a _lowercase_ k.
-*   kB/s – kilobytes per second. _Rarely used; you probably want KiB/s._ Always use a space between the number and the unit, preferably nonbreaking.
+*   kB/s – kilobytes per second.
+Always use a space between the number and the unit, preferably nonbreaking.
 Always use a _lowercase_ k.
 *   KB - _do not use_.
 Use kB or KiB instead.
 *   KB/s - _do not use_.
 Use kB/s or KiB/s instead.
 *   KiB - kibibyte = 2<sup>10</sup> B = 1024 B. Always use a space between the number and the unit, preferably nonbreaking.